SS Titan (1894)

 SS Titan was a tugboat and tender operated by the Compagnie Générale Transatlantique from 1894 to 1957.
-She was originally built as the TSS Cambria for the London and North Western Railway in 1889.
+She was originally built as TSS Cambria for the London and North Western Railway in 1889.

-1889-1894
+Construction and career

 She was built by Cammell Laird for the London and North Western Railway in 1889.
 She was one of the smallest ships operated by the railway and did not serve for very long; less than five years.
 She was sold to the Compagnie Générale Transatlantique in 1894; a new Cambria was built by the London and North Western Railway in 1897.